 Far more importantly, BetMGM will not just rely on West Virginia, which is a fairly small state with a limited betting population.
 Instead, the company is moving on other popular markets, to name Indiana and Nevada and specifically ahead of March Madness, which will be the next big source of total betting handle.

-A quick expansion across the country is not necessary a sign of the desired results.
-In New Jersey, GVC CEO Kenny Alexander has expressed a subdued message that the company still needs to put in the work to make its product desirable – or in the very least more frequented.
+A quick expansion across the country is not necessarily a sign of the desired results.
+In New Jersey, GVC CEO Kenny Alexander has expressed a subdued message that the company still needs to put in the work to make its product desirable – or at the very least more frequent.

 A recent deal with Yahoo has helped integrate odds from BetMGM into Yahoo Sports, which will hopefully improve the overall exposure and desirability of the platform in Nevada and beyond.